wix-incubator/wixmedia-python/images.md

 width *(mandatory)*|Integer|The width constraint (pixels). height *(mandatory)*|Integer|The height constraint (pixels). alignment *(optional)*|string|The position pointing the place from which to start cropping  the picture.
-See optional values in the table below.```default: center```
+See optional values in the table below.```default: center``` ext_color *(optional)*|string (RGB)| the extension color, in case the canvas size is larger than the image itself.
+Please note that the string expected is a 6 hexadecimal digits representing RRGGBB.

 alignment optional values: